ihab000/PISecurity/README.md

 # Mobile Applications

 - Blynk with On/Off button project
-- Microsoft Azure Storage account
+- Microsoft Azure Storage account including account key

+# Files and File Locations

+- Add line 'sudo node /home/pi/yourDirectory/index.js &' to '/etc/rc.local' file
+- PISecurityv4.py and index.js to be in same directory
+- *The securityPhoto folder will be created on execution if doesn't exist

 # Project Scope